Matrix Decomposition and Applications: Connection to Well-Known Decomposition Methods

-We thus finally come to the LDU decomposition for square matrices. \begin{theorem}[LDU: Biconjugate Decomposition for Square Matrices] For any matrix $\bA\in \real^{n\times n}$, $(\bI_n, \bI_n)$ is biconjugatable if and only if all the leading principal minors of $\bA$ are nonzero.
+We have now arrived at the LDU decomposition for square matrices. \begin{theorem}[LDU: Biconjugate decomposition for square matrices] For any matrix $\bA\in \real^{n\times n}$, the pair $(\bI_n, \bI_n)$ is biconjugatable if and only if all the leading principal minors of $\bA$ are nonzero.
 In this case, $\bA$ can be factored as